In Memory of Carly: 2022 College Scholar

 Carly’s Story

-“I was determined not to let cancer affect my future,” says Carly.
+“I was determined not to let cancer affect my future,” Carly told us.
 “When I could not attend school, I completed assignments from my hospital bed and converted our kitchen table into a lab.”

 “I learned the most effective healing does not always come in the form of medicine.
-It was experiences outside of the hospital that truly helped me heal,” says Carly.
+It was experiences outside of the hospital that truly helped me heal,” Carly said.
+“Cancer is one of the biggest obstacles a person can face.
+I am who I am today because of my past.
+I feel confident that I am capable of handling whatever life throws at me.”

-Today, Carly is an outspoken advocate for other young cancer patients, serving as a spokesperson for charity organizations and sitting on the Adolescent and young Adult (AYA) Advisory Council at her local children’s hospital, advising hospital staff on ways to create more comfortable experiences for teenage patients.
+Carly became an outspoken advocate for other young cancer patients, serving as a spokesperson for charity organizations and sitting on the Adolescent and young Adult (AYA) Advisory Council at her local children’s hospital, advising hospital staff on ways to create more comfortable experiences for teenage patients.

 Carly’s Advocacy Project

-For her advocacy project, she’s helping other cancer survivors achieve their college dreams by making scholarships like this one easier to find.
+For her volunteer advocacy project, Carly helped other cancer survivors achieve their college dreams by making scholarships like this one easier to find.

 “As a senior in high school, time is at a premium between schoolwork, extra-curricular activities, and applying to college,” she told us.
 “Couple that with lengthy medical appointments, and who has the time to research scholarships?“

-Carly is helping to ease this burden for other young cancer patients and survivors through her creation of a database of pediatric cancer scholarships eligible to other residents of her home state.
-She’s shared this resource with local organizations and clinics throughout Connecticut, and we’ve already heard from families about how much it has helped them navigate the often overwhelming world of scholarship applications.
+Carly helped to ease this burden for other young cancer patients and survivors through her creation of a database of pediatric cancer scholarships eligible to other residents of her home state.
+She shared this resource with local organizations and clinics throughout Connecticut, and we’ve heard from families about how much it has helped them navigate the often overwhelming world of scholarship applications.